-Wilma Rudolph made history as a Black female athlete at the 1960 Summer Olympics in Rome, Italy.
+Wilma Rudolph made history as a Black woman athlete at the 1960 Summer Olympics in Rome, Italy.
 The 20-year-old Tennessee State University sprinter was the first American woman to win three gold medals at one Olympics.
 Rudolph’s heroics in the 100-meter, 200-meter, and 4 x 100-meter events only lasted seconds, but her legend persists decades later, despite her untimely 1994 death from cancer at age 54.
 Here are some facts about this U.S. Olympic Hall of Fame member.

 1. Wilma Rudolph faced poverty and polio as a child.